content-cn/Car-Dealership-landing-page/README.md

    ```bash
    git clone https://github.com/content-cn/Car-Dealership-landing-page.git
    ```
-   ## Navigate to the project directory:
+2. Navigate to the project directory:
    ```bash
    cd Car-Dealership-landing-page
    ```

+3. Open index.html in your web browser to view the landing page.